open-dis/open-dis-cpp/README.md

 Currently, only OpenDIS 6 and the Example Applications compile.
 The library and executable files are output to a `Debug` directory.

-To run the executables, either the value of the `SDL_LIB_DIR` variable should be added to your path, or `SDL2.dll` and `SDL2_net.dll` need to be copied to the `Debug` directory.
+To run the executables, either the value of the `SDL2_PATH/lib/CMAKE_LIBRARY_ARCHITECUTRE` should be added to your path, or `SDL2.dll` and `SDL2_net.dll` need to be copied to the `Debug` directory.

 ### Cleaning CMake files